stratosphereips/StratosphereLinuxIPS/README.md

 Complete documentation of Slips internal architecture and instructions how to implement a new module is available here: https://stratospherelinuxips.readthedocs.io/en/develop/

+## Installation

+The easiest way to run Slips is inside a docker.
+Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but it is not able to analyze real live traffic.

-### If you want to share files between your host and the docker, you can do:
+## How to use Slips docker from DockerHub and share files between the host and the docker:

         mkdir ~/dataset
         cp <some-place>/myfile.pcap ~/dataset
         docker run -it --rm --net=host -v ~/dataset:/StratosphereLinuxIPS/dataset stratosphereips/slips:latest
         ./slips.py -c slips.conf -f dataset/myfile.pcap

-## Build the docker from the Dockerfile
+## How to build Slips docker from Dockerfile:

-The easiest way to run Slips is inside a docker.
-Current version of Slips docker can analyze network captures (pcap, Zeek flows, Argus flows, etc.), but it is not able to analyze real live traffic.
-How to use Slips docker from DockerHub:

-	cd docker
+        cd docker/ubuntu-image
         docker build --no-cache -t slips -f Dockerfile . docker run -it --rm --net=host -v ~/code/StratosphereLinuxIPS/dataset:/StratosphereLinuxIPS/dataset slips ./slips.py -c slips.conf -f dataset/test3.binetflow

 You can now put pcap files or other flow files in the ./dataset/ folder and analyze them